colugomusic/scuff/README.md

 If you have expertise in this area and want to help then please get in touch.

 I am targeting Windows, macOS and Linux.
-My immediate plan is to start by implementing CLAP support only and then add VST support later.
+My immediate plan is to start by implementing CLAP support only and then add VST3 support later.
 I am planning to use [nappgui](https://github.com/frang75/nappgui_src) to handle opening editor windows within the sandbox processes.

 Here is a blog post about this project: https://www.patreon.com/posts/plugin-110821252